Chetanalahari/VSDFlow/README.md

 <details>

-<summary>module 3 - Timing libs, hierarchical vs flat synthesis and efficient flop coding styles</summary>
+<summary>Timing libs, hierarchical vs flat synthesis and efficient flop coding styles</summary>

  A .lib file, also referred to as a Liberty file, is a standardized format in the electronic design automation (EDA) industry.
 Library cell description contains a lot of information like timing information, power estimation, other several attributes like area, functionality, operating condition etc. Speaking more technically, liberty format is a format to represent timing and power properties of black boxes (which we cant descend into).
 Liberty is an ASCII format, usually represented in a text file with extension “.lib“.